10 Obscure Snakes From Thailand

 Image owner: Thai National Parks – CC BY-SA 4.0

-The bronzeback snake family is huge, with 11 living in Thailand alone and over 40 worldwide.
-Dendrelaphis nigroserratus is one that was born in 2012, amid a vast survey that saw 367 new species identified in Mekong.
+The bronzeback snake genus (Dendrelaphis) is huge, with 11 members living in Thailand alone, and over 40 existing worldwide.
+They share various characteristics such as a thin, whip-like body, spending most of their life in trees branches and possessing a mild, mostly harmless venom.
+One of the more recent additions was Dendrelaphis nigroserratus, the saw-tooth necked bronzeback, which was discovered only in 2012, amid a vast survey that saw 367 new species identified in Mekong.

 This species lives in western and southwestern Thailand, on the Myanmar border.
-The saw-toothed necked bronzeback has been known about for over 100 years, but was originally declared as a Wall’s bronzeback population (a version with particularly huge eyes).
+The saw-toothed necked bronzeback has been known about for over 100 years, but was originally declared as a subpopulation of the Wall’s bronzeback (a species with particularly huge eyes).
 Patterns revealed the difference, as this version had a unique black stripe travelling tailwards from each eye.
 At the neck, the colour becomes intermittently broken, and this creates the namesake sawtooth patterns, alternating repeatedly with yellow.

 2 Hua Hin kukri snake